thoshithaKaduru/JEnv-for-Windows/README.md

  5. Now you can add your different java versions and swap between them.

- 6. No need to fear that your path gets deletet.
+ 6. No need to fear that your path gets deleted.
 No setx was used

  7. I hope I could help you.
 Else open an issue